-- Men – Dress pants or jeans, long or short sleeve dress shirts (with or without collar).
+- Men – Dress in pants or jeans, long or short sleeve dress shirts (with or without collar).
 Dress shoes, closed-toe dress sandals, deck shoes.

 - Ladies – Dress pants or capris, skirts, elegant tops, and dresses.
 Dress shoes or dress sandals.
-No shorts, t-shirts, men’s sleeveless shirts, sneakers, flip flops or slippers, hats or caps.
+No shorts, t-shirts, men’s sleeveless shirts, sneakers, flip flops or slippers, hats, or caps.

 Restaurants at Sandals Curacao

-If you are a foodie you’ll want to visit Sandals Curacao because 8 of the restaurants are exclusive to Sandals Royal Curacao!
+If you are a foodie, you’ll want to visit Sandals Curacao because 8 of the restaurants are exclusive to Sandals Royal Curacao!
 We will elaborate more on each restaurant after we visit the resort and have a chance to eat at them ourselves and find out what is the best restaurant at Sandals Curacao.

 1. Butch’s Island Chop House

-This is a new restaurant to the brand, it will serve flavors from Central and South America.
-We can’t wait to try this out as we love food from both regions.
+This is a new restaurant to the brand.
+It will serve flavors from Central and South America.
+We can’t wait to try this out, as we love food from both regions.

 3. Strand Seafood House

-This will be the go-to seafood restaurant, they will serve fresh fish and seafood right on the beach.
+This will be the go-to seafood restaurant.
+They will serve fresh fish and seafood right on the beach.

 This one has us guessing what the menu will be like.
 Vincent will serve European fusion food with a great presentation.